cdavidmaxey/cdavidmaxey.github.io/_posts/2017-03-14-Special-Education-Rights-Requesting-eligibility-evaluation.md

 		</tr>
 		<tr>
 			<td class="right"><a rel="nofollow" href="https://secure.sos.state.or.us/oard/view.action?ruleNumber=581-015-2165">Other Health Impairment</a></td>
 			<td class="left">limited strength, vitality or alertness (including a heightened alertness to environmental stimuli that results in limited alertness with respect to the educational environment) that is due to a chronic or acute health problem (that is permanent or expected to last for more than 60 calendar days).
-Children with Attention-Deficit/Hyperactivity Disorder (ADHD) might qualify for Special Education under this category or for accommidations and modifications under Section 504.</td>
+Children with Attention-Deficit/Hyperactivity Disorder (ADHD) might qualify for Special Education under this category or for accommodations and modifications under Section 504.</td>
 		</tr>
 		<tr>
 			<td class="right"><a rel="nofollow" href="https://secure.sos.state.or.us/oard/view.action?ruleNumber=581-015-2130">Autism Spectrum Disorder</a></td>